 A Social Map shows the social profile of the village and provides insights into social aspects and social life.
 This kind of map portrays social aspects for example household structure, social categories, caste, religion, education, occupation, womenheaded households, and the infrastructure (schools, roads, hospital, post offices, etc.).
 This will primarily show where different caste groups live.
-When we look at this distribution in terms of infrastructure the figures can be particularly revealing.
+When we look at this distribution in terms of infrastructure, the figures can be particularly revealing.
 The supporting facilities will also indicate the economic status of the caste groups.
-By drawing a social map along with the community members or the village people will help to identify who lives where and how the community members interact with each other, socio-economic characteristics of the community and the social structures like school buildings, households, temples, churches, health centres, anganwadi centre, and panchayats, etc. Particular care has to be taken to indicate the households of the Scheduled Castes/Scheduled Tribes (Map-IIIA).
+By drawing a social map along with the community members or the village people will help to identify who lives where and how the community and the social structures like school buildings, households, temples, churches, health centres, anganwadi centre, and panchayats, etc. Particular care has to be taken to indicate the households of the Scheduled Castes/Scheduled Tribes (Map - IIIA).